• Home

 • Core Skill: Ethical use of AI

 How and what should students learn in the age of always-present internet and AI tools to help search for and synthesize information?
-Students at YTL will be challenged to solve problems that are currently beyond the reach of AI, but where AI can play a role in helping summarize source information.
+Students in YTL will be challenged to solve problems that are currently beyond the reach of AI, but where AI can play a role in helping summarize source information.
 They will learn how and when AI can help them, how to reference AI in assignments, and when to question AI-generated answers.

 Contacts